moha-tah/decentralized-distributed-system-in-go/README.md

 - **Efficient Broadcast** of updates to maintain replica synchronization.
 - **Fault-Tolerant Design** ready for simple peer-failure recovery (future work).

+### Pear Discovery

+Pear discovery works as so:

+- The node whose id is `0_control` (the first control node), no matter the application it is related to, will be the initiator and will send a `pear_discovery` message to all other control nodes (*after a wait of 1 second, to make sure all nodes did start*)
+- all control nodes will answer to `0_control` (directly, and only) with their own names
+- after another wait of 1 second, the initiator will accept all received names as definitive, as close the pear discovery.
+It will thus propagate all received node names to all nodes, so that every control layers know who is in the network (and thus how many).
+- The initiator will then start its application layer.
+- The other nodes, on startup, wait for 2 seconds (equivalent to initiator's 2 one second waits) before starting their application layer.

 ---

 ## Scenario Example 🎉